Leicester power station: Gas turbine station

 In 1972 the CEGB planned to build 12 gas turbine power stations totalling 2,550 MW.
 These would be used to provide main power generation rather than for peak-shaving.
 The first station was commissioned at Freemans Meadow Leicester in December 1976, these used industrial type gas turbines rather aero derivative types.
-Leicester had two 51 MW GEC EM 610 fuel oil fired industrial gas turbines.
+Leicester had two 51 MW GEC Gas Turbine EM 610 fuel oil fired industrial gas turbines.
 The station had two steel chimneys.
 The operating parameters of the gas turbine station were as follows.

 The load factor data demonstrates that the power station was not used significantly.
 The high output in 1984/5 was associated with the 1984/5 Miners' Strike, and the shortage of coal for coal-fired power stations.

 There was a proposal to develop a district heating scheme for Leicester in 1986, using waste heat from the gas-turbines at Freemans Meadow power station.
 However, the development was not taken forward.

 The power station was still operated by the CEGB in 1989, but was subsequently decommissioned and demolished.

 The 132 kV electricity sub-station north of the site is still operational (2020).